8 Project Management Trends in 2025 – Where Are We Headed?

 Team Members

 Mastering all of this, requires team members to deal honestly with ambiguity, lack of knowledge, and deadlines (see also VUCA in Project Management).
-After all, the main reason for unsuccessful projects is missing goals or failure to define them clearly.
+After all, the main reason for unsuccessful projects is that goals have been missed or not defined clearly.

 Our tip: Good resource management will only work together – in the interaction between project manager, team leader, team member and PMO.
 Lay the foundations with processes and tools.